Stay Warm Safely: Cruise Heating Pad Rules, Safety Checks, and Packing Tips

 Bringing a faulty heating pad onboard could lead to it being confiscated.

-Pack an Adapter or Converter
+Pack the Right Adapter or Converter for Your Heating Pad

 If you’re traveling on an international cruise or using a heating pad with a different voltage or plug type, make sure to pack the necessary adapters or converters.